Ductal Carcinoma (Invasive and In Situ)

 - DCIS lesions located in multiple areas throughout your breast

-Whatever form of treatment you have, you and your treatment team may also consider the use of tamoxifen.
-Tamoxifen is a breast cancer drug that reduces the risk of invasive breast cancer not only in the involved breast, but in the opposite breast as well.
-This risk reduction continues even after the tamoxifen is discontinued.
+You and your treatment team may also consider the use of hormone therapy.
+It may reduce the risk of invasive breast cancer not only in the breast with cancer, but in the opposite breast as well.
+This risk reduction continues even after you stop taking the medication.

-Invasive ductal carcinoma accounts for about 80% of all invasive breast cancers in women and 90% in males with breast cancer.
+IDC accounts for about 80% of all invasive breast cancers in women and 90% in men.

-Like ductal carcinoma in situ, it begins in the milk ducts of the breast.
+Like DCIS, it begins in the milk ducts.
 But unlike DCIS, invasive ductal carcinoma is not contained.
 Instead, it grows through the duct walls and into the surrounding breast tissue.
-And it can metastasize.
-That means it can spread to other areas of your body.
+And it can spread to other parts of your body.